Photos: Pro-Trump Supporters Breach the Capitol Building

 Photographer: Kevin Dietsch/UPI/Bloomberg via Getty Images

-U.S. Capitol police officers take positions as demonstrators enter the U.S. Capitol during a protest in Washington, D.C., U.S., on Wednesday, Jan.
+U.S. Capitol police officers take positions as demonstrators enter the U.S. Capitol during a protest in Washington, DC, on Wednesday, Jan.
 6, 2021.
-The House and Senate will meet in a joint session today to count the Electoral College votes to confirm President-elect Joe Biden’s victory, but not before a sizable group of Republican lawmakers object to the counting of several states’ electors.
-Photographer: Kevin Dietsch/UPI/Bloomberg via Getty Images

 6/23